Darren Aronofsky: 1997–2006: Directorial debut and early films

 In May 2000, Aronofsky was briefly attached to make an adaptation of David Wiesner's 1999 children's book Sector 7 for Nickelodeon Movies, the project remains unmade.
 In mid-2000, Warner Bros. hired Aronofsky to write and direct Batman: Year One, which was to be the fifth film in the Batman franchise.
-Aronofsky, who collaborated with Frank Miller on an unproduced script for Ronin, brought Miller to co-write Year One with him, intending to reboot the series.
+Aronofsky, who collaborated with Frank Miller on an unproduced script for Ronin, brought Miller in to co-write Year One with him, intending to reboot the series.
 "It's somewhat based on the comic book", Aronofsky later said.
 "Toss out everything you can imagine about Batman!
 Everything!
 We're starting completely anew", who intended to re-imagine the titular character in a darker, adult-oriented and grounded style, with his adaptation aiming for an R-rating.
 Regular Aronofsky collaborator Matthew Libatique was set as cinematographer, and Aronofsky had also approached Christian Bale for the role of Batman.
 Bale was ultimately cast in the role for Batman Begins.
 After that project failed to develop, Aronofsky declined the opportunity to direct a film in the Batman franchise.
 In March 2001, he helped write the screenplay to the horror film Below, which he also produced.

 In April 2001, Aronofsky entered negotiations with Warner Bros. and Village Roadshow to direct a then-untitled science fiction film, with Brad Pitt in the lead role.
 In June 2001, actress Cate Blanchett entered talks to join the film, which Aronofsky, wanting the title to remain secret, had given the working title of The Last Man.
 Production was postponed to wait for a pregnant Blanchett to give birth to her child in December 2001.
 Production was ultimately set for late October 2002 in Queensland and Sydney.

 By now officially titled The Fountain, the film had a budget of $70 million, co-financed by Warner Bros. and New Regency, which had filled the gap after Village Roadshow withdrew.
 Pitt left the project seven weeks before the first day of shooting, halting production.
 In February 2004, Warner Bros. resurrected it on a $35 million budget with Hugh Jackman in the lead role.
 In August, actress Rachel Weisz filled the vacancy left by Blanchett.
 The Fountain was released on November 22, 2006, a day before the American Thanksgiving holiday; ultimately it grossed $15,978,422 in theaters worldwide.
 Audiences and critics were divided in their responses to it.